jonwagner/EventSourceProxy/README.md

 	log.SomethingIsStarting("hello");
 	log.SomethingIsFinishing("goodbye");

-Here is ESP doing the hard work of implementing an EventSource:
+Here is ESP doing the hard work of implementing an EventSource if you really want to do that:

 	public abstract MyEventSource : EventSource
 	{